 River was rescued from a kill lot in Oklahoma in March of 2019.
-River was close to impossible to approach for weeks.
+River was close to impossible to approach for months.
 With gentle consistency and without force we were able to gain her trust and make our first touch.

-River is partially sponsored by Anna Nolan.
+River is partially sponsored by Anna Nolan and Anne Brinkerhoff.

 2009 Mustang Mare